 Bre & Back goes to the heart of one of the most significant relationships we have in our lifetime – that with our mother.
-Told from the perspective of four Aboriginal women, Grace and Jenny Shillingsworth, and Lily and Noeleen Shearer, we are invited into the rhythm of their everyday as they share memories of home, tales of fishing and offer wisdom and insight.
+Told from the perspective of four First Nations women, Grace and Jenny Shillingsworth and Lily and Noeleen Shearer, we are invited into the rhythm of their everyday as they share memories of home, tales of fishing and offer wisdom and insight.

 Ngemba woman Jenny Shillingsworth travels from her home in Minto, south-west Sydney back to her birthplace – Brewarrina – a small and once thriving town in the far reaches of north-west NSW.
 She goes to visit her mother, Grace, and her extended family.
 Taken away by authorities at a young age and brought up in a Christian home, Jenny has had to rekindle her relationship with her mother over the years and rediscover her culture.